 The newest game in the series is Pokémon Unite, only it’s probably different than you might expect.
 This is a free-to-play multiplayer online battle arena (MOBA), wherein players compete to capture control points.
 In it, two teams of five battle it out to reach the highest score before the time runs out.
 MOBAs have picked up steam in recent memory, becoming a highly competitive genre in the world of gaming.
 Popular MOBAs include League of Legends and Dota 2, as a point of comparison.
 While this might not be a genre many players are used to, the fact that you can jump in without paying a dime is enticing enough.

 Pokémon has become so ubiquitous that it makes sense to see the series branch out into various genres.
-The nice thing about Pokémon Unite is that it can be played with friends, adding a social aspect into the fray.
+The nice thing about Pokémon Unite is that it can be played with friends, adding a social aspect to the fray.
 Much like the mainline RPG series, you start with a low-level Pokémon but can upgrade them as you win matches.
 Oddly enough, it seems Unite won’t focus on Pokémon type as much, which is a shame.
 While this game is available on Nintendo Switch right now, a version for iOS and Android will launch later this year, with cross-platform play across all editions.